ArtemManukyan/BSA2/readme.md

-# First homework for Binary Studio Academy
+# Second homework for Binary Studio Academy

 Hello, this is my second homework.